-Autism spectrum disorder (ASD), the most strongly heritable major neurodevelopmental disorder (Abrahams and Geschwind, 2008), has attracted tremendous research interest.
-Usually diagnosable by the age of 2, ASD encompasses a wide range of deficits including basic social impairment, communication difficulties, and repetitive and stereotyped behaviors.
-A Web Of Science literature search reveals over 80,000 scientific publications mentioning autism since 1948, more than half of which have been published since 2009.
-This work has established a conceptual framework in which fetal brain development is robust, most often leading to normal-range function in the presence of any one risk mutation, of which hundreds have been identified (SFARI GENE; https://gene.sfari.org).
-Thus combinations of genes are likely to work together to trigger ASD.
-However, despite this booming literature, it is not yet established how these mutations drive specific missteps in the maturation of brain circuitry.
+ASD, one of the most strongly heritable major neurodevelopmental disorders (Abrahams and Geschwind, 2008), has attracted tremendous research interest.
+Usually diagnosable by the age of 2 (http://cdc.gov/ncbddd/autism/data.html and reviewed in Daniels et al., 2014), ASD is highly heterogeneous and encompasses a wide range of deficits including social impairment, communication difficulties, and repetitive and stereotyped behaviors.
+A Web of Science literature search reveals over 34,000 scientific publications mentioning autism since Kanner's original description (Kanner, 1943), more than half of which have been published since 2008.